James-HoneyBadger/Time_Warp_Classic/README.md

 ## Requirements

 - Python 3.8+
-- Tkinter (usually included with Python)
-- PIL/Pillow (optional, for image features)
+- pygments (optional, for syntax highlighting in CLI)

 ## License